christielau/portfolio/pages/about.md

 In charge of design and marketing: store-front window and shop floor display, print and digital design, social media, photography, branding, and beyond.
 Bonus: Adjusted the arms on customers' glasses, advised customers on luxury optical and fashion brands.

+## Education

+### MSc in Human-Computer Interaction with Ergonomics, 2014-2015
+*University College London*

+My MSc thesis project investigated the <a href="https://2018-christie-portfolio.netlify.com/download/MasterSummary.pdf" target="_blank">validity of numerical gamer ratings</a>, in collaboration with Sony Computer Entertainment Europe.

+### BSc in Psychology, 2009-2012
+*University College London*

+Immersive exposure and practice in theories and research methods in psychology, including applied decision making, cognitive psychology, and organisational behaviour.